gitpod-io/website/src/routes/docs/beta/quickstart/index.md

 ## Svelte example project

-The example project that is used in the following section is a [SvelteJS template](https://github.com/gitpod-io/sveltejs-template) application.
+The example project that is used in the following section is a [SvelteJS](https://github.com/gitpod-io/sveltejs-template) application.
 In this task you learn how the Gitpod GitHub App prebuilds a workspace and you can view the prebuild events.

-1. Create a project by clicking the [Java template](https://github.com/gitpod-io/sveltejs-template/generate).
+1. Create a project by clicking the [SvelteJS template](https://github.com/gitpod-io/sveltejs-template/generate).

 2. Install [Gitpod GitHub App](https://github.com/marketplace/gitpod-io).
 For instructions to install, see [GitHub documentation](https://docs.github.com/en/github/customizing-your-github-workflow/purchasing-and-installing-apps-in-github-marketplace/installing-an-app-in-your-organization#installing-a-github-app-in-your-organization).